 The problem of optimally mapping tasks onto a given set of heterogeneous processors for maximal throughput (performance) or minimal overall energy consumption has been known, in general, to be NP-complete.
 When considering mapping multiple applications onto a target architecture, this problem is exacerbated as the resource contention between applications should be carefully considered in this case.
-State-ofthe-art methods for solving this problem can be divided into three categories: static, dynamic and hybrid task mapping algorithms which, respectively, work at design time, run time and both design time and run time.
+State-ofthe-art methods for solving this problem can be divided into three categories: static, dynamic, and hybrid task mapping algorithms, which, respectively, work at design time, runtime, and both design time and runtime.
 Traditionally, the task mapping problem is solved statically at design time for which there are many known task mapping algorithms targeting different application domains and different hardware architectures.
-These algorithms typically use computationally intensive search methods to find the optimal mapping or near optimal mapping for the applications that may run on the system.
-Dynamic task mapping techniques, on the other hand, cannot be computationally intensive as they have to efficiently make task mapping decisions at run time.
+These algorithms typically use computationally intensive search methods to find the optimal mapping or near-optimal mapping for the applications that may run on the system.
+Dynamic task mapping techniques, on the other hand, cannot be computationally intensive, as they have to efficiently make task mapping decisions at runtime.
 Therefore, these techniques typically use heuristics to find good task mappings.
-Evidently, static task mapping techniques usually obtain mappings of higher quality compared to those derived from dynamic algorithms as the former allow for exploring a larger design space for the underlying architecture.
+Evidently, static task mapping techniques usually obtain mappings of higher quality compared to those derived from dynamic algorithms, as the former allow for exploring a larger design space for the underlying architecture.
 This, of course, at the cost of consuming more time.
-Another drawback of static mapping techniques is that they cannot cope with dynamic application behaviour in which different combinations of applications can be executing concurrently over time that are contending for system resources.
-To overcome the shortcomings of pure static and dynamic task mapping algorithms, hybrid (semi-static) approaches have become increasingly popular in recent years.
-Usually, in this kind of approaches, multiple mapping solutions are found at design time and applied at run time based on the current state of the system.
+Another drawback of static mapping techniques is that they cannot cope with dynamic application behavior in which different combinations of applications can be executing concurrently over time that are contending for system resources.
+To overcome the shortcomings of pure static and dynamic task mapping algorithms, hybrid (semistatic) approaches have become increasingly popular in recent years.
+Usually, in these kinds of approaches, multiple mapping solutions are found at design time and applied at runtime based on the current state of the system.
 However, most hybrid mapping approaches still suffer from shortcomings regarding the support of adaptivity to cope with application dynamism.
 For example, many approaches do not support the handling of new, incoming applications that were not known at design time, or they cannot capture fine-grained application dynamism, such as the dynamism that exists within each application.
-In this work, we propose a novel hybrid task mapping (HTM) algorithm for heterogeneous multimedia MPSoCs that tries to capture dynamic behaviour both between and within applications and which exploits the advantages from both static and dynamic mapping algorithms.
+In this work, we propose a novel hybrid task mapping (HTM) algorithm for heterogeneous multimedia MPSoCs that tries to capture dynamic behavior both between and within applications and that exploits the advantages from both static and dynamic mapping algorithms.

 Like all hybrid approaches, our proposed approach distinguishes two stages.
-Firstly, the design-time stage performs design space exploration (DSE) to find two optimal mappings for each application with the objectives of maximizing the throughput and maximizing the throughput under a predefined energy budget respectively.
-Secondly, the run-time stage dynamically optimizes the mapping of the running application(s) based on the optimal mappings of the corresponding applications explored in the first (design-time) stage and the system execution state.
+First, the design-time stage performs design space exploration (DSE) to find two optimal mappings for each application with the objectives of maximizing the throughput and maximizing the throughput under a predefined energy budget, respectively.
+Second, the runtime stage dynamically optimizes the mapping of the running application(s) based on the optimal mappings of the corresponding applications explored in the first (design-time) stage and the system execution state.
 The second stage can be further split into two steps, mapping initialization and mapping customization, which optimize the mapping with the objective of maximizing the throughput under the predefined energy budget and further improve the performance of the mapping using an application-dependent objective respectively.
-Using a range of experiments, we show the effectiveness of our proposed approach by comparing derived solutions to the ones obtained from several other run-time mapping algorithms.
+Using a range of experiments, we show the effectiveness of our proposed approach by comparing derived solutions to the ones obtained from several other runtime mapping algorithms.

 The remainder of this article is organised as follows.
 Section 2 presents a motivational example for our work.
 Section 3 gives some prerequisites and the problem definition for this work.
-Section 4 provides a detailed description of our hybrid task mapping (HTM) algorithm.
-Section 5 introduces the experimental environment and presents the results of our experiments.
-Section 6 discusses related work, after which Section 7 concludes the paper.
+Section 4 provides a detailed description of our hybrid task mapping